Sparse Deep Additive Model with Interactions: Enhancing Interpretability and Predictability: Real data analysis

 Given the visualization of effects from Figure \ref{fig:chipvisual}, we can observe that the contribution of main effect is relatively weak.
-Besides, the interaction have obvious effect on response.
-To be more specific, when $c, T$ and $d, T$ goes up, the response will increase. when $c$ goes down and $V$ goes up, the response will increase.
-These phenomenon is predictable because in Equation \ref{eqn: logchip}, the higher-order effects are dominant over main effects but the main effects still exist due to its marginal effect on the response.
+Besides, the interactions have an obvious effect on the response.
+To be more specific, when $(A, T)$, $(d,V)$ and $(\beta, V)$ goes up, the response will increase.
+This phenomenon is predictable because in Equation \ref{eqn: logchip}, the higher-order effects are dominant over main effects but the main effects still exist due to its marginal effect on the response.

-\subsection{Diabetes Response Prediction}
+\subsection{Diabetes response prediction}

 For this analysis, we utilize the well-known diabetes dataset from the scikit-learn library, which contains 442 observations and ten baseline covariates.
 These features capture key demographic and physiological measurements, such age (in years), sex (0: female, 1: male), body mass index (BMI), mean arterial blood pressure, and six standardized blood serum variables known to be relevant for diabetes progression.
 The target variable is a quantitative measure of disease progression observed one year after baseline, making the dataset suitable for regression modeling and biomarker analysis.